 How to Prevent Employee Injuries From Slips, Trips, & Falls

 Employee injuries can be costly to a company.
-Here are five steps businesses can take to minimize workers’ risks.
+Here are five steps your business can take to minimize workers’ risks:

 1. Create a Slips, Trips, and Falls Risk Assessment Plan